scastlara/PlanExp-protocols/README.md

 # PlanExp-protocols
-Protocols for the analyses performed for the PlanExp web application.
+Protocols of the analyses performed for the PlanExp web application.

 ## Download data